mcgnly/DeveloperDocumentation/Support/FAQs.md

 <p>We are happy to hear that you are ready to bring some things to life!

 What you will need to do to get started, is first onboard your WunderBar using the <a href="https://developer.relayr.io/dashboard/onboarding"> relayr OnBoarding app </a>, create an app in the <a href="https://developer.relayr.io/dashboard/apps/myApps">App section</a> in order to receive your app key and then follow the <a href="https://developer.relayr.io/documents/Android/Reference">Android SDK</a> or the <a href="https://developer.relayr.io/documents/Apple/Reference">iOS&OSX SDK</a> instructions in order to build your first App!</p>

+<h3> Where can I get my App Id? </h3>

+<p>Once you've created an app on the <a href="https://developer.relayr.io/dashboard/apps/myApps">Apps section</a>, you can always return to the Apps section and see the credentials of your app.</p>

+<h3> How do I generate an OAuth token for my App? </h3>

+<p>To generate a token for your app you can simply follow the instructions in our <a href="https://developer.relayr.io/documents/Authorization/Example">OAuth Example </a></p>

 <h3> Where can I get my User Id? </h3>